 - Discolored water coming from your faucets

-Certain tanks can also experience “waterlogging,” which is the term for when the entire tank is filled with water.
-This will prevent the tank from functioning properly, and will likely require you to get it replaced.
+Certain tanks may also experience “waterlogging,” which is the term for when the entire tank is filled with water.
+Since pressure tanks should maintain a 1:3 water-to-air ratio to produce pressure, this prevents the tank from functioning properly.
+Depending on the cause, the solution to waterlogging might require replacing the whole tank.

-It is suggested that homeowners check their pressure tanks every so often to notice any visible signs of malfunctioning or deterioration.
-A few things to look for are leaks on the outside of the tank which can be detected by seeing a trail of water running down the side.
+It’s suggested that homeowners check their pressure tanks every so often to notice any visible signs of malfunctioning or deterioration.
+Check for leaks on the outside of the tank which can be detected by a trail of water running down the side.
 You can also look for wet spots or puddles of water underneath the base of the tank.

-Another indicator that your tank may need to be replaced is if you see spots of rust or corrosion on the seams of the tank.
-While most signs of needing a pressure tank replacement can be easily observed, it is recommended to regularly inspect your unit to spot them early on.
+Another indicator that your tank needs replacement is if you see spots of rust or corrosion on the seams of the tank.
+While most signs that you need a pressure tank replacement can be easily observed, we recommend that you regularly inspect your unit to spot these signs early on.

 How Long Do Pressure Tanks Last?